 As a member of the fire service, you know all too well the dangers of unattended or improperly discarded smoking materials.
-These free resources are yours to use when educating smokers about the importance of practicing fire safety.
+Share these free resources to teach smokers about the importance of fire safety.

 It is important for smokers to know the steps they can take to keep themselves and their families safe from fire.
 Put these fire safety messages into your own words when talking to people about smoking and fire safety.

 Smoke outside.
 Many things in your home can catch on fire if they touch something hot like a cigarette or ashes.
 It is always safer to smoke outside.

 Put cigarettes out all the way.
 Do this every time.
 Don’t walk away from lit cigarettes and other smoking materials.
 Put water on the ashes and butts to make sure they are really out before you put them in the trash.

 Be alert.
 Do not smoke after taking medicine that makes you tired.
 You may not be able to prevent or escape from a fire if you are sleepy or have taken medicine that makes you tired.

 Never smoke around medical oxygen.
 Medical oxygen can explode if a flame or spark is near.
 Even if the oxygen is turned off, it can still catch on fire.

 Never smoke in bed.
 Mattresses and bedding can catch on fire easily.
 Do not smoke in bed because you might fall asleep with a lit cigarette.